-- 1.1.2.1 The GHS includes the following elements: - (a) harmonized criteria for classifying substances and mixtures according to their health, environmental and physical hazards; and - (b) harmonized hazard communication elements, including requirements for labelling and safety data sheets. - 1.1.2.2 This document describes the classification criteria and the hazard communication elements by type of hazard (e.g. acute toxicity; flammability).
-In addition, decision logics for each hazard have been developed.
-Some examples of classification of chemicals in the text, as well as in Annex 8, illustrate how to apply the criteria.
-There is also some discussion about issues that were raised during the development of the system where additional guidance was thought to be necessary to implement the system. - 1.1.2.3 The scope of the GHS is based on the mandate from the 1992 United Nations Conference on Environment and Development (UNCED) for development of such a system as stated in paragraphs 26 and 27 of the Agenda 21, Chapter 19, Programme Area B, reproduced below: - "26.
-Globally harmonized hazard classification and labelling systems are not yet available to promote the safe use of chemicals, inter alia, at the workplace or in the home.
+- 9. The scope of the GHS is based on the mandate from the UNCED for development of such a system: - Globally harmonized hazard classification and labelling systems are not yet available to promote the safe use of chemicals, inter alia, at the workplace or in the home.
 Classification of chemicals can be made for different purposes and is a particularly important tool in establishing labelling systems.
-There is a need to develop harmonized hazard classification and labelling systems, building on ongoing work; - 27.
-A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available, if feasible, by the year 2000." - 1.1.2.4 This mandate was later analysed and refined in the harmonization process to identify the parameters of the GHS.
-As a result, the following clarification was adopted by the Interorganization Programme for the Sound Management of Chemicals (IOMC) Coordinating Group to ensure that participants were aware of the scope of the effort:
+There is a need to develop harmonized hazard classification and labelling systems, building on ongoing work; - A globally harmonized hazard classification and compatible labelling system, including material safety data sheets and easily understandable symbols, should be available, if feasible, by the year 2000. - 10.
+This mandate was later analyzed and refined in the harmonisation process to identify the parameters of the GHS.
+As a result, the following clarification was adopted by the IOMC Coordinating Group to ensure that participants were aware of the scope of the effort:

-"The work on harmonization of hazard classification and labelling focuses on a harmonized system for all chemicals, and mixtures of chemicals.
+"The work on harmonisation of hazard classification and labelling focuses on a harmonized system for all chemicals, and mixtures of chemicals.
 The application of the components of the system may vary by type of product or stage of the life cycle.
 Once a chemical is classified, the likelihood of adverse effects may be considered in deciding what informational or other steps should be taken for a given product or use setting.
 Pharmaceuticals, food additives, cosmetics, and pesticide residues in food will not be covered by the GHS in terms of labelling at the point of intentional intake.
 However, these types of chemicals would be covered where workers may be exposed, and, in transport if potential exposure warrants.
-The Coordinating Group for the Harmonization of Chemical Classification Systems (CG/HCCS) recognizes that further discussion will be required to address specific application issues for some product use categories which may require the use of specialized expertise."
+The CG/HCCS recognizes that further discussion will be required to address specific application issues for some product use categories which may require the use of specialized expertise."

-1.1.2.5 In developing this clarification, the CG/HCCS carefully considered many different issues with regard to the possible application of the GHS.
-There were concerns raised about whether certain sectors or products should be exempted, for example, or about whether or not the system would be applied at all stages of the life cycle of a chemical.
-Three parameters were agreed in this discussion, and are critical to application of the system in a country or region.
-These are described below:
+- 11. In developing this clarification, the CG/HCCS carefully considered many different issues with regard to the possible application of the GHS.
+There were arguments raised about certain sectors or products being exempted, for example, or about whether or not the system would be applied at all stages of the life cycle of a chemical.
+The following parameters were agreed in this discussion, and are critical to application of the system in a country or region. - (i) The GHS covers all hazardous chemicals.
+The mode of application of the hazard communication components of the GHS (e.g., labels, safety data sheets) may vary by product category or stage in the life cycle.
+Target audiences for the GHS include consumers, workers, transport workers, and emergency responders. - (ii) The mandate for development of a GHS does not include establishment of uniform test methods or promotion of further testing to address adverse health outcomes. - (iii) In addition to animal data and valid in vitro testing, human experience, epidemiological data, and clinical testing provide important information that should be considered in application of the GHS.